ARM-software/psa-api/doc/crypto/api/ops/ka.rst

         The first ``(*output_length)`` bytes of ``output`` contain the raw shared secret.
     .. retval:: PSA_ERROR_INVALID_HANDLE
         ``private_key`` is not a valid key identifier.
-    .. retval:: PSA_ERROR_ALREADY_EXISTS
-        This is an attempt to create a persistent key, and there is already a persistent key with the given identifier.
     .. retval:: PSA_ERROR_NOT_PERMITTED
         ``private_key`` does not have the `PSA_KEY_USAGE_DERIVE` flag, or it does not permit the requested algorithm.
     .. retval:: PSA_ERROR_INVALID_ARGUMENT